-About Northwest Native Designs
+About Apodaca Native Designs

-We are a family owned company and are proud to offer you the best quality available in craftsmanship and materials.
+It is a family owned company and are proud to offer you the best quality available in craftsmanship and materials.

 Owner Ernie Apodaca is true native of the West.
 He is a Blackfeet Indian from Browning, Montana, by way of Seattle.
 "My background influences me on a daily basis," says Ernie, and it shows in his work.